Initiatives for Youth

 Combining work and learning is a powerful and effective dropout prevention strategy providing many students a reason to stay in school.
 Students who participate in school-to-career programs attend school more regularly and graduate at a higher rate than their peers.
 Students also gain valuable work experience, career awareness and connections outside their communities.
-Under the direction of the Regional Employment Board, four local School-to-Career Partnerships connect high school students with area employers offering work-based learning experiences.
+Under the direction of the Regional Employment Board, local School-to-Career Partnerships connect high school students with area employers offering work-based learning experiences.

 Benefits of work and learning